 Section 4.8 - Replacing Equipment Equipment that is beyond economical repair may be eligible for replacement from the district's replacement fund.
-The items in question should be returned to Inventory Control for eventual sale or disposal.
+The items in question should be identifed and reported to Inventory Control for eventual sale or disposal.
 The Facilities Department will be responsible for the decision regarding replacement and who will pay for the new equipment.
 Items which have been replaced but are still usable, perhaps at a different location, will not be replaced a second time.

 Section 4.9 - Requests for Enhancements When equipment needs to be enhanced, such as additional memory in a computer, the PUSD number of the equipment must be submitted with the requisition and the value of the equipment will be increased to reflect the new value.

-Section 4.10 - Equipment Loans When equipment is loaned, a PUSD form AD-10 (for a student) or form AD-11 (for staff) must be completed and maintained at the site until the equipment is returned.
+Section 4.10 - Equipment Loans When equipment is loaned, a PUSD AD-10 form (for a student) or AD-11 form (for staff) must be completed and maintained at the site until the equipment is returned.
 The site manager remains responsible for these items even when removed from the site.